renpy/renpy/sphinx/source/3dstage.rst

     If this is None, no point-of-interest rotation is applied.

-    If this is not None, this is a 3-tuple, 2-tuple, True or string. (x, y, z) format tuple represents the position of the point of interest.
+    If this is not None, this is a 3-tuple, string or True. (x, y, z) format tuple represents the position of the point of interest.
-    ("tag", "layer") format tuple represents the tag on the layer as the point of interest. the string giving the tag represents the tag on the layer which is the default layer for that tag as the point of interest.
+    The string giving the tag represents the tag on the layer which is the default layer for that tag as the point of interest.

-    True means camera.
-(True, "layer") format tuple represents the camera for "layer" as the point of interest.
-True is the camera for "master" as the point of interest.
+    True means camera as the point of interest.

     no point-of-interest rotation is applied if displayable given to point_to isn't shown.